• Getting Started With Telehealth

 Here are a few of the research-based benefits to providing telehealth services:

-Increased access.
 Approximately 123 million Americans live in an area with limited access to healthcare.3 Telehealth can play an important role in these communities by increasing accessibility.

-Reduced costs for clients.
 Nearly all research suggests that telehealth saves money when compared with traditional approaches to providing care.
 For clients, this often means lower copays, transportation costs, less time missed from work, and less money spent on child care expenses.

-Reduced cost for providers.
 In general, adding telehealth to your practice can increase the efficiency of your office and reduce your overhead costs.
 Plus, it allows you to see more clients in less time.

-Better work/life balance.
 In a 2015 survey of clinicians, 79% said offering video sessions promotes a more flexible work-life schedule.4

-Same-level client care.
 No client outcome difference was found between telehealth appointments and face-to-face office visits.5

-Better client experience.
 Telehealth eliminates the wasted time traveling and sitting in the waiting room.

-What are 6 steps to prepare for Telehealth?
+6 steps to prepare for telehealth

-The following steps will ensure your practice is ready to begin offering hipaa compliant telehealth.
+The following steps will ensure your practice is ready to begin offering HIPAA-compliant telehealth.

 1. Know the rules

-Most clinicians can definitely offer telehealth, but first, it’s important to familiarize yourself with your local laws and regulations.
+First, it’s important to familiarize yourself with your local laws and regulations.
 These guidelines are updated often so it’s a good habit to stay informed.

 2. Make a plan